pkpio/netmon/README.md

 Working
 ---------------
-1. Logs are monitored into 'log' file in the script folder.
+1. Logs are monitored into 'log' file created in the dir from where you started the script
 2. Closing the terminal would stop monitoring